greyhamwoohoo/log-isms/README.md

 ![Console Logs in Storage](docs/app-insights-smoke.png)

 ### Custom Events
 Two endpoints have been created that publish a 'Spoken' event with a word of 'Hello' or 'Howdi'.
-Navigate to these endpoints to publish an event:
+Navigate to these endpoints in your browser to publish an event:

 ```
 https://as-serilogisms-....azurewebsites.net/howdi